University-Project-Repos/AuctionAppServer/README.md

 # SENG365 Web Server Assignment

-Backend web REST server for an auction web app.
+Backend REST server for an auction web app.
 My first take at javascript, node and web development.

 How I found my time to complete this, and with an A+ is beyond me during the most hectic and chaotic semester experienced with at least three final-level courses (out of at least five) straight from hell.